Turskyi/HandlerSimpleMessage/README.md

-# Project: Simple Connection State App
+# Simple Connection State App

 ## What it does: